Eliezer Adler

-Eliezer Adler (1866-1949) was one of the founders of the Jewish community in Gateshead, England.
+Eliezer Adler (1866–1949) was one of the founders of the Jewish community in Gateshead, England.

 Biography

-Adler was born on 30 August 1866 in what is now Ivano-Frankivsk, Ukraine, then known as Stanisławówin in Galicia, then part of the Austrian Empire.
+Adler was born on 30 August 1866 in what is now Ivano-Frankivsk, Ukraine, then known as Stanisławów in Galicia, part of the Austrian Empire.
 Adler's parents were Yehuda Yona Hass and Chayale (nee Adler) Hass and he was probably registered as Adler because his parents were not civilly married.
 Adler arrived in Liverpool, England in 1882 at the age of 15 looking for a better way to financially support himself and his widowed mother.